tinyclub/linux-lab/README.md

 We can also change `ROOTDEV` during boot, for example:

     $ make boot U=1 BOOTDEV=flash ROOTDEV=/dev/nfs

+Clean images if want to update ramdisk, dtb and uImage:

+    $ make uboot-images-clean
+    $ make uboot-clean

 Save uboot images and configs: